segmentio/segment-docs/src/connections/delivery-overview.md

 ![A screenshot of the Delivery Overview tab for an Actions destination, with the Track Page View mapping selected.](images/delivery-overview-actions-destination.jpeg)

 #### Storage destinations
-The pipeline view for storage destination includes the following steps:
+The pipeline view for [storage destinations](/docs/connections/storage/) includes the following steps:
 - **Successfully received**: Events that Segment ingested from your source.
 - **Failed on ingest**: Events that Segment received, but were dropped due to internal data validation rules.
 - **Filtered at source**: Events that were discarded due to schema settings or [Protocols](/docs/protocols/) Tracking Plans.